b-ggs/django-template/README.md

 ## Making it your own

-Clone this project locally.
+Click on the **"Use this template"** button on GitHub and create a new repository.

+Clone your new repository.

 Ensure that you have GNU or BSD Make installed.

-Run the `rename` Makefile target to replace all instances of `django_template` and `django-template` with your project's name in snake_case and kebab-case, respectively.
+Run the `rename` Makefile target to replace all in stances of `django_template` and `django-template` with your project's name in snake_case and kebab-case, respectively.

 ```bash
 make rename PROJECT_NAME=my_project_name_with_underscores
 ```

-Remove the `.git` directory and replace with your project's git configuration.

 ## Running the project locally